Following IPC Wire Harness Assembly Standards offers tremendous benefits for Wire Harness Manufacturers.

 Wire Harness Manufacturing is our foundation.
 It’s in our blood.
 Dating all the way back to 1985.
 The Team at Falconer Electronics Inc. (FEI) takes tremendous pride in manufacturing amazing products for our customers.
 In addition, as a Custom Wire Harness Manufacturer, assembling and delivering superior products is our mission.
 Actually, we are wire harness geeks so we call it our Crusade.

-Furthermore, Electrical Signage at retail cash registers
+Electrical Signage at retail cash registers as well as self check-out kiosks

 Along with Much More…